mostafatouny/starter-blog/content/post/quantum-interference/index.md

 ---

 ## Preface
 In this post we initiate an exercise which we claim is of interest for anyone interested in _quantum-computing_.
-We justify the accessibility of this post by the fact that the author is not rigoursly trained in mathematics.
+We justify the accessibility of this post by the fact that the author is not rigorously trained in mathematics.
 For researchers, What we pose here serves as a joke for them.
 For high-school students, undergraduates, or even the lay audience, It serves as an insightful yet approachable exercise.
 In either cases, This post contributes to the good of society.
 No _quantum-mechanics_ or _quantum-computing_ background is assumed.
 In fact, A goal of this post is to pave the reader's way for further readings in _quantum algorithms_.

 ## Overview
 The first two sections, _Quantum Parallelism The Big Promise But Not So Obvious_ and _Quantum-interference-alike Classical Problem_ are background intros to _quantum computing_.
 In their own rights, They serve as a popular science blog post.
 The contribution of this blog begins with the section following them, _Quantum-interference-alike Classical Problem_.
-Finally, We end this blog post with personal retrospections and a call-out for my other fellow students to continue advancing the pathway this post paves.
+Finally, We end this blog post with personal retrospection and a call-out for my other fellow students to continue advancing the pathway this post paves.

 The popular science part attempts to show how hard quantum algorithm design is, As it is very counter intuitive, Even for the physicist.
 Then it proceeds to the problem Deutsch-Josza's algorithm solves without any technical treatment of the algorithm.